 Ingress

 The gardenlet creates a wildcard DNS record for the Seed’s ingress domain pointing to the nginx-ingress-controller’s LoadBalancer.
 This domain is commonly used by all Ingress objects created in the Seed for Seed and Shoot components.
-However, provider-local implements the DNSRecord extension API (see the DNSRecordsection).
-To make Ingress domains resolvable on the host, this controller reconciles all Ingresses and creates DNSRecords of type local for each host included in spec.rules.
+As provider-local implements the DNSRecord extension API (see the DNSRecordsection), this controller reconciles all Ingresss and creates DNSRecords of type local for each host included in spec.rules.
+This only happens for shoot namespaces (gardener.cloud/role=shoot label) to make Ingress domains resolvable on the machine pods.

 Service